 Marcus savings accounts

-The high-yield savings account at Marcus Bank has a rate of 1.70%, which is nearly four times the national average.
+The high-yield savings account at Marcus Bank has a rate of 1.30%.
 There are no related account fees and no minimum deposit to contend with, either.
 To deposit money into the account, you have three options: link to an external account and transfer money, mail in a check or wire the cash.

 The customer service center for Marcus Bank is open seven days a week, so even though there are no physical branch locations, help should be easily accessible by phone.
 All Marcus accounts are FDIC-insured.